Introduction

 Key Commands:

 For single component interactions, prefer Rust tests.
-Playwright is for visual verification and complete user flows.
+Playwright is for complete user flows.

 Unit tests are the foundation of our testing strategy.
 They test individual components in isolation, ensuring that each part of the codebase behaves as expected.
 Unit tests are fast to write and to execute, and they provide immediate feedback on the correctness of the code.